 Foundation Key Stage

-With three, four and five year old children, many of their ‘milestone moments’ happen outside of school.
+With three, four and five-year-old children, many of their ‘milestone moments’ happen outside of school.
 This could be their first time on a bike without stabilisers, a visit to a famous landmark, overcoming a fear … any significant moment in their life.
-We ask families to capture these moments, and send them in to us so that we can display them on our ‘Sharing Tree’ and include them in your child’s learning journal.
+We ask families to capture these moments and send them into us so that we can display and celebrate their achievements.

 The Importance of Reading

-Our primary reading scheme for embedding phonics is Collins Big Cat Phonics for Letters and Sounds.
+- Our reading scheme is Collins Big Cat Phonics: Little Wandle Phonics for Letters and Sounds Revised